Maxoliva/rsschool-cv/cv.md

 # Maxim Martsinovich

 ### Contacts

 Email: name.else@yandex.by
 Location: Belarus, Minsk

 ### Summary
-I am 30 years.
+I`m 30 years.
 I live and work in the city of Minsk.
-I am a system administrator in a company.
+I`m a system administrator in a company.
 In life I strive to learn everything new for myself.
 My strengths: I know how to work in a team, communication skills, the ability to plan time, I quickly adapt to non-standard situations.
 I want to continue my studies on the RS School platform.
 ### Skills